Upcoming Baptismal Preparation Dates

 The information below describes the process for having your child baptized.

-RCIA (adapted for older children) requires participation in Family and Children's Faith Formation (FCFF) or Youth Ministry.
-Monthly children's catechemunate sessions for children candidates and parents are scheduled through the DRE.
-Participants must complete an FCFF registration at /ministries/childformation.
-Contact the Director of Family and Youth Ministries, Socorro Reyes, at email@example.com or (415) 674-0446.
+RCIA (adapted for older children) requires participation in Children's Faith Formation (CFF) or Youth Ministry.
+Monthly children's catechemunate sessions for children candidates and parents are scheduled through the DFYM.
+Participants must complete an CFF registration at www.stdominics.org/ministries/childformation.
+Contact the Director of Family and Youth Ministries, Kathy Folan at firstname.lastname@example.org or (415) 567-7824 Ext.
+111.

 Please see the Rite of Christian Initiation of Adults (RCIA) program.